nlpodyssey/waveny/README.md

 #### Training

-To train a new WaveNet SpaGO model from scratch, we first need to prepare some files.
+To train a new WaveNet model from scratch, we first need to prepare some files.

 * A clean/unprocessed audio file (WAVE PCM 48kHz 24-bit mono).
 You are free to create or record your own.
 However, [neural-amp-modeler] Python project comes with a set of standardized files: see [this section](https://github.com/sdatkinson/neural-amp-modeler/blob/v0.7.3/README.md#standardized-reamping-files) from the README.
-We recomment to use v3.0.0.
+We recommend to use v3.0.0.
 * A "reamped" target audio file (same format as above), that is, the audio signal from the previous file processed through the real amp or pedal that you want to emulate.